Basso profondo

 Basso profondo (/it/, "deep bass") is the lowest bass voice type.
+It is often misspelled as basso profundo.

 While The New Grove Dictionary of Opera defines a typical bass as having a range that extends downward to the second E below middle C (E_{2}), operatic bassi profondi can be called on to sing low C (C_{2}), as in the role of Baron Ochs in Der Rosenkavalier.
 Often choral composers make use of lower notes, such as G_{1} or even F_{1}; in such rare cases the choir relies on exceptionally deep-ranged bassi profondi termed octavists, who may sing an octave below the bass part.

 Bass singer Tim Storms holds the Guinness World Record for the "lowest note produced by a human".